OpenCodeList Specification¶

 publisher Object¶

-object defines the entity (organisation, institution, group, etc.) responsible for publishing and/or maintaining the document:
+The publisher object defines the entity (organisation, institution, group, etc.) responsible for publishing and/or maintaining the document:

 A JSON string with the short name of the publisher.
 This property is REQUIRED.